anjusann/portfolio-website/README.md

-# Anju Mathew — Portfolio
+# Anju Mathew — Portfolio (v2, dense editorial redesign)

 A premium, editorial-style personal portfolio built with plain HTML, CSS and vanilla JavaScript.
 No build step, no frameworks, no dependencies beyond Google Fonts.

+This is a **complete visual redesign** of the original layout — denser, more visual, with real case-study compositions instead of small equal-sized cards.

 ## Structure